 - Whether this is the offender’s third or subsequent motor vehicle theft conviction

-Because auto theft is considered a hybrid offense, the Crown can proceed summarily or by indictment.
-The latter is more likely where aggravating circumstances were allegedly present in the commission of the offense.
+Because auto theft is considered a hybrid offence, the Crown can proceed summarily or by indictment.
+The latter is more likely where aggravating circumstances were allegedly present in the commission of the offence.

 If the Crown proceeds by indictment, a conviction will result in imprisonment for up to 10 years and/or fines.
 For a third or subsequent charge of motor vehicle theft, a mandatory minimum of six months imprisonment applies.